YasinEl/mzRAPP/README.md

 ### Alignment errors

-We use a form of benchmark-critical error counting which counts the minimum number of alignment errors without relying on correct alignment of the benchmark data set itself.
+We use a form of error counting which does not rely on the correct alignment of the benchmark data set itself.
 Figure 5 shows three isotopologues (IT) of the same benchmark molecule detected in 5 samples.
 The color coding indicates the feature the peak has been assigned to by the NPP algorithm.
 Whenever there is an asymmetry in the assignment of the different IT the minimum number of steps to reverse that asymmetry are counted as errors.
 Counting benchmark divergences as errors, assumes correct alignment of the benchmark data set.
 Finally lost peaks correspond to the peaks which have been matched from the peak detection step but which are not present anymore after the alignment step.
 All those counts are given in the output of the NPP-assessment. <br> <br>
+<b>What can be taken from that:</b><br> High number of alignment errors
+can be partly due to a high number of split peaks (discussed above) or too wide/narrow search width in mz or RT dimension by the non-targeted algorithm.
+Lost peaks can occur when aligned features with which are populated in too view samples are removed by the non-targeted algorithm or when peak areas are adapted in the feature processing step.
+If this adaptation is intended by an algorithm the lost peak-metric is not reliable anymore. <br> <br> <b>Displayed in results as:</b><br>
 <i>Number of one of three error-types / Number of benchmark peaks for
 which an NPP-match has been found (confidence interval)</i>